History of the Macedonians (ethnic group): Macedonians after the establishment of an independent Macedonian state

 The country of North Macedonia officially celebrates 8 September 1991 as Independence day, with regard to the referendum endorsing independence from Yugoslavia, albeit legalizing participation in "future union of the former states of Yugoslavia".
 The Republic of Macedonia remained at peace through the Yugoslav wars of the early 1990s.
 A few very minor changes to its border with Yugoslavia were agreed upon to resolve problems with the demarcation line between the two countries.
 However, it was seriously destabilized by the Kosovo War in 1999, when an estimated 360,000 ethnic Albanian refugees from Kosovo took refuge in the country.
 Although they departed shortly after the war, soon after, Albanian radicals on both sides of the border took up arms in pursuit of autonomy or independence for the Albanian-populated areas of the Republic.

 A short conflict was fought between government and ethnic Albanian rebels, mostly in the north and west of the country, between March and June 2001.
 This war ended with the intervention of a NATO ceasefire monitoring force.
 In the Ohrid Agreement, the government agreed to devolve greater political power and cultural recognition to the Albanian minority.

 In this period, it has been claimed by Macedonian scholars that there exist large and oppressed ethnic Macedonian minorities in the region of Macedonia, located in neighboring Albania (up to 5,000 people), Bulgaria (up to 20,000, mainly in Blagoevgrad Province), Greece and Serbia (about 20,000 in Pčinja District).
 Because of those claims, irredentist proposals are being made calling for the expansion of the borders of the Republic of Macedonia to encompass the territories allegedly populated with ethnic Macedonians, either directly or through initial independence of Blagoevgrad province and Greek Macedonia, followed by their incorporation into a single state.
 (See United Macedonia).
 The population of the neighboring regions is presented as "subdued" to the propaganda of the governments of those neighbouring countries, and in need of "liberation".

 The supporters of Macedonism generally ignore censuses conducted in Albania, Bulgaria and Greece, which show minimal presence of ethnic Macedonians.
 They consider those censuses flawed, without presenting evidence in support, and accuse the governments of neighboring countries of continued propaganda.
 During this period, ethnic Macedonians living in the region continue to complain of official harassment.
 This was confirmed in 2005 by the European Court of Human Rights with a judgment whereby Bulgaria was sentenced to pay damages amounting to 6,800 euros for a violation of Article 11 (freedom of assembly and association) of the European Convention on Human Rights for its refusal to give court registration to "UMO Ilinden-Pirin", the Macedonian political party in Bulgaria.

-A similar judgment was passed against Greece for also violating Article 11 in regards of the members of the Greek far-left Rainbow party, which claims to be the "Party of the Macedonian minority in Greece" despite the fact that it enjoys minimal public support in the area where the minority purportedly lives.
+A similar judgment was passed against Greece for also violating Article 11 in regards of the members of the Greek Rainbow party.